-Goats for noxious weed management in Montana• Underbrush removal •Pasture and cropland Improvement
+Goats for noxious and invasive weeds in Montana• Underbrush removal •Pasture recovery

 WINNING THE WAR ON WEEDS